INX media case: CBI moves SC against bail to Karti Chidambaram

-The Central Bureau of Investigation on Monday moved the Supreme Court against bail granted to Karti Chidambaram by Delhi High Court in connection with the INX media case, reports news agency ANI.
+The Central Bureau of Investigation on Monday moved the Supreme Court against bail granted to Karti Chidambaram by Delhi High Court in connection with the INX media case.

+The CBI has claimed in its appeal that it was "impermissible" for the high court to entertain the bail plea filed by Karti when an application seeking similar relief was pending before the trial court.

+The agency has also alleged that the high court had "erroneously" conducted a "detailed examination" of evidence on merits at the stage of bail which seriously prejudiced the case of CBI.

 The Delhi High Court had in May granted bail to Karti Chidambaram, son of senior Congress leader P Chidambaram, in the case with a bond of Rs 10 lakh.